draftedus/tangram/tree/README.md

 `y_predict= 256_000 + 30_108 - 1_304 = 284_804`.

 We just went through a simple example of how to make predictions with a Tree Regressor.
 How does this work with classifiers?
-Each leaf's value is now a logit and our final prediction is:
+Each leaf's value is now an intermediate value called a _logit_.
+To make our final prediction, we take the sum of the bias and outputs of each tree and pass it through the sigmoid function:

 `y_predict = sigmoid(bias + output_tree_1 + output_tree_2 + ...)`